Stable Restoration and Separation of Approximately Sparse Signals

+Recovery guarantees for P0 and BP are usually expressed in terms of the sparsity level $\nx=\normzero{\inputvec}$ and the coherence parameter of the dictionary~$\dicta$, defined as $\coha =\max_{k,\ell,k\neq \ell} \,\abs{\veca^H_k\veca_\ell}$.
 Specifically, a sufficient condition for \inputvec to be the unique solution of \Pzero and for BP to deliver this solution\footnote{The condition \fref{eq:classicalthreshold} also ensures perfect recovery using orthogonal matching pursuit~(OMP)~\cite{tropp2004,Pati1993,davis1994}, which is, however, not further investigated in this paper.} is~\cite{donoho2002,gribonval2003,tropp2004}